WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 [[toc]]

+---

-Using Bitcoin and other cryptocurrencies in the everyday course of businesses are becoming more and more popular.
+Using Bitcoin and other cryptocurrencies in the everyday course of businesses is becoming more and more popular.
 Digital money has a lot of advantages, from unstoppable transactions, to low fees, and instant execution of international payments.
 But all come at a price: the blockchain stores sensitive information like the amount and involved addresses of a transaction, giving away too much business-related information to the public.
 However, this does not necessarily need to be the case.

 ## Overview

-A CoinJoin transaction obfuscates the history of a given coin, making it hard to trace a certain coin back to the originator of the funds.
+A CoinJoin transaction obfuscates the history of a given coin, making it hard to trace the coin back to the originator of the funds.
-The implementation of Wasabi Wallet CoinJoin happens in a way that the original user gets back the fund with an obfuscated history.
+The implementation of Wasabi Wallet CoinJoin allows the original user to get back his funds with an obfuscated history.

 It is often assumed that the main problem with an obfuscated transaction history is that financial regulators may have concerns about money laundering.
-However, this is only the first impression, if we go into the details it can become more transparent why institutions should not worry about violating AML rules and why companies could have a direct competitive advantage of using CoinJoin transactions.
+However, this is only the first impression, if we go into the details it can become more transparent why institutions should not worry about violating AML rules and why companies could have a direct competitive advantage using CoinJoin transactions.

 With a transparent financial track record, companies paying with cryptocurrencies may find themselves in a squeezing situation, where their suppliers, clients, and competitors are aware of all of their payment steps and prices.
 For institutional investors each step would be scrutinized by the market causing intentional or unintentional price manipulation.

-While the Bitcoin blockchain does not store personal information about the owners of the specific Bitcoin addresses, using metadata it is still possible to link Bitcoin addresses to certain companies and individuals.
+While the Bitcoin blockchain does not store personal information about the owners of the specific Bitcoin addresses, using metadata makes it possible to link Bitcoin addresses to certain companies and individuals.
-If such a link can be established, all past and future transactions can be always traced.
+If such a link can be established, all past and future transactions can be traced.

 ## CoinJoin transactions